Make your own 4x5 developing tanks

-These tanks are reasonably easy to make and seem to give really even development.
-The basic idea is pretty simple - you have a carrier with curved slots in it that holds the film sheets, there are a bunch of tanks for processing and a lid which fits over a tank (with enough headroom for the film carrier).
+These tanks are made from readily obtainable sheet PVC and are reasonably easy to build.
+There's a carrier with curved slots in it that holds the film sheets, a bunch of tanks for processing, and a lid (seen above sitting on top of the "stop" and "fix" tanks) which fits over a tank, with enough headroom for the film carrier.
 It isn't a "daylight" system — you have to do most of the processing in the dark — but if you make sure the lid is light-tight you can turn on the room light between agitations.

 The tanks and the lid are made of 4.5mm PVC and glued together with PVC solvent glue that plumbers use for assembling PVC pipes.
-The film carrier slots are made of 3mm PVC.
-The colour coding is just gaff tape.
+The film carrier slots are made from 3mm PVC.
+I used gaffer tape to colour-code the tanks.

 - All dimensions in mm.